perlwasm/talk-perlcic-2020/index.md

 Note:
-For example at Fastly, which is a content delivery network, we allow customers to provide their own WebAssembly applications that are run on the edge.
+For example at Fastly, which is a content delivery network, we allow customers to provide their own WebAssembly applications that are run on our cache nodes.
 This allows our customers to respond more quickly to their customers, in some cases, without having to go back to their backend servers.
+Since the code is run in a WebAssembly sandbox, we don't have to worry about one customer taking down our cache nodes, or accessing a different customer's data.

 Previously customers could use a domain speicifc language called VCL to write their own custom logic at the edge, but the ability to use general purpose programming language